 Feeding those in need

-FoodShare rescues quality perishable food (from supermarkets and bakeries, for example) that would otherwise be destined for the landfill.
+KiwiHarvest (formerly known as FoodShare) rescues quality perishable food, from supermarkets and bakeries for example, that would otherwise be destined for the landfill.
 They redirect it to charitable organisations, which then pass it on to people in need.
 For more on this amazing business, see their website www.foodshare.org.nz/about

 All Saints Fruit and Veges